Deploy CA in Kubernetes

 ejbca.example.com.pem > server_tls.pem

-Create a secret for the TLS certificate using the server_tls.key
+Now create a secret for the TLS certificate using the server_tls.key , server_tls.pem and ManagementCA.cacert.pem files:

 kubectl create secret generic internal-nginx-credential-secret \